 The 85-mile wine route passes beautiful hillsides, valleys, chateaus, and villages along the way.
 The area is widely regarded as France’s most beautiful wine country.

 It’s possible to spend an entire holiday experiencing the over 100,000 vineyards scattered throughout Bordeaux’s subregions of Saint-Émilion, Pomerol, Médoc, and Graves.
-Not to mention, the Bordeaux region is home to several UNESCO World Heritage sites, including the city center of Bordeaux and Saint-Émilion.
+The Bordeaux region is home to several UNESCO World Heritage sites, including the city center of Bordeaux and Saint-Émilion.

 Wine and Champagne on Air France